gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add windows and linux specific output files (eg .lib file for a shared library on windows).
 - Allow `ExecutableBinary` and `SharedLibraryBinary` instances to be added manually.

-# Story: Separate compilation and linking
+# Story: Separate C++ compilation and linking of binaries

 This story separates C++ compilation and linking of binaries into separate tasks, so that 1) object files built from other languages can be linked into a binary, and
 2) so that the object files can be consumed in different ways, such as assembling into a static library.